Dedicated Servers

 35. What is the role of bandwidth in budget dedicated servers?

-Bandwidth refers to the amount of data that can be transferred to and from your server.
-Budget servers usually come with limited bandwidth and might incur additional fees for overages.
+The amount of data that can flow to and from your server is known as bandwidth.
+Budget servers usually have a bandwidth limit, and you may incur additional costs if you exceed it.

 37. What kind of processors are typically used in budget dedicated servers?

-Budget dedicated servers typically use entry-level processors like Intel Xeon E3 or Intel Core i3/i5 CPUs, which offer a balance of performance and cost.
+Budget dedicated servers typically use entry-level CPUs like Intel Core i3/i5 or Intel Xeon E3.
+These choices offer a good mix of affordability and performance.

 39. Can I get a budget dedicated server with a managed firewall?